How Your Period Affects Blood Sugar Levels (And How You Can Manage Them)

 Do Periods Affect Blood Glucose Differently for People With or Without Diabetes?

 Researchers used continuous glucose monitoring (CGM) to study glucose fluctuations in patients with type 1 diabetes and found higher glucose levels in the luteal phase.
 The difference was significant.
-They recommend the two phases of the menstrual cycle be taken into consideration when planning insulin therapy.14
+They recommend the two phases of the menstrual cycle be considered when planning insulin therapy.14

 Track your blood glucose throughout your cycle.
 Look for blood glucose peaks around ovulation and right before your period.
 If you notice a trend, share it with your doctor.
 You may need a different insulin schedule for the two phases of your menstrual cycle.